-- (c) In addition to what is said in (b) the public can take matters to the police if a criminal offence regarding the environment has been committed and in the case of administrative decisions or procedures where it is not possible to appeal the public can file a complaint with the Parliamentary Ombudsman.
-The Ombudsman is competence covers the public administration as a whole and the ombudsman has substantive powers to access information and other material that may be relevant to his investigation.
+- (c) This paragraph must be considered to be implemented through the general administrative system.
+In addition to what is said in (b) the public can take matters to the police if a criminal offence regarding the environment has been committed and in the case of administrative decisions or procedures where it is not possible to appeal to the Board of Appeal the public can file a complaint with the Parliamentary Ombudsman.
+The Ombudsman's competence covers the public administration as a whole and the ombudsman has substantive powers to access information and other material that may be relevant to his investigation.
 The ombudsman can adopt Opinion and request public authorities to improve their procedures if necessary.
-Although the Ombudsman's Opinions do not have the effect of law it is common practice to follow his Opinions and requests. - (d) Appealing to the Environmental and Natural Resources Board of Appeal is free of charge.
-The board of appeal does for the time being have a backlog of cases which means that the processing of new cases can take up to 12 months beyond the deadline stated by law.
-The Ministry in cooperation with the board of appeal is currently looking into how and when this backlog can be erased. - (e) This article is implemented by Act on Public Administration No. 37/1993 and several more acts.
+Although the Ombudsman's Opinions do not have the effect of law it is common practice to follow his Opinions and requests.
+It can also be mentioned that Iceland has implemented EU Directive 2004/35/EC on environmental liability with regard to the prevention and remedying of environmental damage.
+One of the comments received during the consultation period claims that Article 9, paragraph 3, has not been implemented correctly in Iceland.
+The Ministry has been looking further into this issue, cf. answer to question (b). - (d) Appealing to the Environmental and Natural Resources Board of Appeal is free of charge.
+The Ministry for the Environment and Natural Resources has for the last years been strengthening the work of the Board of Appeal with extra funds, which is in accordance with action 13 of the aforementioned Action Plan.
+Appeals can now be filed electronically to the Board and average wait for a verdict has been 2,3 months for the last six months (compared to 9 months and 11 days in 2017) which is a very good result. - In addition, reference is made to answer to question (b) concerning Action Plan from 2018. - (e) This article is implemented with Article 20 of the Administrative Procedure Act No. 37/1993 and several other acts.